okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/customize-authz-server/main/index.md

 > **Note:** Service applications, which use the Client Credentials flow, have no user.
 If you use this flow, make sure that you have at least one rule that specifies the condition **No user**.

-At this point you can keep reading to find out how to create custom scopes and claims or proceed immediately to [Testing your Authorization Server](/docs/guides/customize-authz-server/main/#test-the-authorization-server).
+At this point you can keep reading to find out how to create custom scopes and claims or proceed immediately to [Testing your authorization server](/docs/guides/customize-authz-server/main/#test-the-authorization-server).

 ## Create Scopes